benjiebob/StanfordExtra/README.md

 - [RGBD-Dog Dataset](https://github.com/CAMERA-Bath/RGBD-Dog)
 - [BADJA](https://github.com/benjiebob/BADJA)

-We are also delighted to hear about your animal related activities!
-Please do visit [Ben's webpage](http://www.biggs.ai) to get in touch.
+We are also delighted to hear about your animal-related research!
+Please do visit [Ben's webpage](http://www.biggs.ai) if you would like to get in touch.

 ## Acknowledgements